 Bee pollen is the male seed of a flower blossom, collected by honey bees and combined with the insects’ digestive enzymes.
 It’s a mixture of sticky pollen granules that can contain up to five million pollen spores each.
 It is one of my favorite natural health and survival foods and packs a powerful punch in each spoonful.

 In fact, it’s made up of 40% protein, with about half in the form of free amino acids that are ready to be used directly by the body.
-It’s even richer in protein than any animal source and contains more amino acids than beef, eggs or cheese of equal weight.
+It’s even richer in protein than any animal source and contains more amino acids than beef, eggs, or cheese of equal weight.
 And, because it’s so highly assimilable, it’s an excellent source for meeting one’s protein needs.

-Bee pollen is also rich in minerals, beneficial fatty acids, carotenoids and bioflavonoids which are antiviral and antibacterial, as well as essential vitamins, including B-complex, and folic acid.
+Bee pollen is also rich in minerals, beneficial fatty acids, carotenoids, and bioflavonoids, which are antiviral and antibacterial, as well as essential vitamins, including B-complex, and folic acid.
 In fact, pollen is the only plant source that contains vitamin B12.

 By adding bee pollen to your diet, there are numerous benefits that can be derived, including: